Find out about the process Crown agencies must follow for disposing of their property.

 - Kāinga Ora – Homes and Communities to decide whether the property can be used for housing

-- Ministry of Business, Innovation and Employment to decide whether the property can be used for housing.
+- Ministry for Housing and Urban Development to decide whether the property can be used for housing.

 At this stage, other Crown agencies such as government departments or local authorities may request the property.
 If agreed to by LINZ, these transfers are made under the Public Works Act.